COBBS HILL 2000

 Pete’s Rock Band played only a few gigs and recorded oe casstee for Cheryl Lauro’s Godiva Records.
 Arpad Sekeres did the production.
 Pete LaBonne played guitar and sang, Bruce Eaton played bass and Paul Dodd played drums.

-Here is the title song from Godiva Records cassette, “Antique Revolt” Recorded by Arpad Sekeres in 1992
+Here is the title song from Godiva Records cassette, “Antique Revolt by Pete’s Rock Band.”
+Recorded by Arpad Sekeres in 1992

 1. Brady Miller Trio “Qui Zas, Qui Zas, Qui Zas” (6:16)